zigbee2mqtt/hassio-zigbee2mqtt/README.md

 1. Click on the addon and press **Install** and wait till the addon is installed.
 1. Click on **Configuration**
     - If you are using the Mosquitto broker addon, you should add `base_topic: zigbee2mqtt` to the mqtt configuration field or the corresponding YAML block if editting in raw YAML.
-    - If you are **not** using the Mosquitto broker addon fill in your MQTT details (leave empty when using the Mosquitto broker addon).
+    - If you are **not** using the Mosquitto broker addon fill in your MQTT details.
 Format can be found [here](https://www.zigbee2mqtt.io/guide/configuration/mqtt.html#server-connection), but skip the initial `mqtt:` YAML key if using the configuration UI and typing into the `mqtt` field. e.g.: <br>
         ```yaml
         server: mqtt://localhost:1883
         user: my_user